-All students are required to earn at least five research credits by the last day of class.
+All students are required to earn at least three research credits by the last day of class.
 The default way to earn these credits is to create an account on our research website (SONA Systems) and sign up for the studies you wish to participate in.
 The number of studies you’ll need to sign up for depends on how many credits each one is worth… one hour equals one credit, and studies range in duration from 30 minutes (1/2 credit) to three hours (3 credits).
-If for you prefer not to serve as a participant, you may elect to satisfy the requirement by writing review papers summarizing five research articles.
+If you prefer not to serve as a participant, you may elect to satisfy the requirement by writing review papers summarizing three research articles.
 (If you are under 18 years old, you must have parental assent on file for you to participate in the research or you may write the article summaries instead.)
 However, you must notify the Research Participation Administrator before the last day of schedule adjustment for the semester if you wish to register for the research alternative.
 Papers cannot be used to make up research credits at the end of the semester.

 Your instructor may offer you the opportunity to participate in psychology studies for credit in this course.
 To do so, visit the SONA system website to sign-up.

 When you participate in an experiment you will gain credit hours.
 However, if you sign up for an experiment and do not show up at the time you signed up for (and did not cancel properly within 24 hours, following the instructions below), your account may be locked, preventing you from signing up for future studies.

 Your instructor will explain how many credit hours you may earn for this course, and how these credit hours will influence your course grade.